 This way of perceiving oneself really comes out of stigma and the understandable response to it of not wanting to be judged for coping poorly.
 But is this understandable response to stigma really true of coping in general – that coping only gets you so far when it comes to managing pain?

 Healthcare providers too tend to emphasize an individual’s limits to coping and generalize it to what’s possible with coping.
 When patients aren’t doing well and so present for care, healthcare providers of course don’t want to make them feel worse, but better.
-So, providers tend to avoid recommendations to learn how to cope better, because such recommendations, even though they might be true (for who doesn’t do better when coming to cope better?), are hard to hear for most patients.
+So, providers tend to avoid recommendations to learn how to cope better, because such recommendations are hard to hear for many patients.
 In other words, recommendations to learn to cope better imply a judgment that patients aren’t coping very well at the present time.
 Patients can feel stigmatized in response to such recommendations to learn to cope better.
 So, healthcare providers tend to instead respond with reassuring statements, such as ‘You’ve suffered long enough, let’s try this procedure…’ or ‘You should’ve come in sooner.’
 These kinds of reassurance, while resolving the problem of stigma, emphasize individuals’ limits of their coping in language that implies coping only gets you so far.
 It’s as if to say, ‘Don’t try to continue doing this on your own… You’re at a point at which you now really have to rely on medical care.’

 In these circumstances, healthcare providers aren’t being disingenuous.
 It’s safe to assume that for the most part they really believe that typical cases of chronic pain are impossible to cope with successfully and so patients must instead rely on interventional and surgical procedures or certain medications, such as opioids.